GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Built on the same standards governments are adopting.

-Every topic in the CAIS Common Body of Knowledge maps to a specific clause in each of the four global rulebooks for AI governance.
+Every topic in the GAISB Common Body of Knowledge maps to a specific clause in each of the four global rulebooks for AI governance.
 One credential.
 Four frameworks.
 One publicly citable crosswalk.

 NIST